Interpolative Fusions I: Introduction

-When the structure in question is the monster model for a complete theory, we boldface the relevant notations, i.e., writing $\monster$ instead of $\sM$ and $\monsterset$ instead of $M$.
-When discussing a monster model, we adopt the usual convention that all models of $\Th(\monster)$ are small elementary substructures of $\monster$, and all sets of parameters are small subsets of $\monsterset$.

-We often work with multiple languages with the same set of sorts $S$.
-In these cases, we may define the union and intersection of the languages in the obvious manner and use tuples of variables without specifying the language.
 Whenever we consider multiple reducts of a structure, we decorate these reducts with the same decorations as their languages.
 For example, if $L_0\subseteq L_1$ are languages, we denote an $L_1$-structure by $\sM_1$, and we denote its reduct $\sM_1|_{L_0}$ to $L_0$ by $\sM_0$.
 In this situation, we write ``in $\sM_0$'' to denote that we are evaluating some concept in the reduct.